-- 1. Remind your staff and partners of the impending arrival of the learner. - 2.
-Distribute copy of the learner's personal information (if available) to staff and partners. - a.
+- 2. Distribute copy of the learner's personal information (if available) to staff and partners. - a.
 Brief the staff on the learner's responsibilities. - b.
 Review with the staff their role with the learner. - c.
 Coach the staff on how to present the learner to patients. - 3.
 Identify a parking place for the learner and an area for storing personal items while they are working with you. - 4.
 Identify a workspace for the learner. - 5.
 Generate list of staff, their locations, and a short description of their responsibilities. - 6.
 Review session goals.